 The Council is the lead partner in the Colchester & Ipswich Museum Service.
 Due to the nature of the arrangement, the joint museum service conducts its own annual governance review which includes an assessment of internal control.
-Therefore, it is not intended to include any details relating to this service within this statement.
+No issues relating to the partnership were highlighted during the Therefore, it is not intended to include any details relating to this service within this statement.

-The North Essex Parking Partnership was created on 1 April 2011, with the Council as the lead partner.
+The North Essex Parking Partnership was originally created on 1 April 2011, and the agreement was renewed on 01 April 2022, with the Council as the lead partner.
 The partnership conducts its own annual governance review which includes an assessment of internal control.
 Therefore, it is not intended to include any details relating to the service within this statement.